AICONSlab/MIRACL/docs/install-docker.md

 ## MIRACL versions

 By default, Docker images will be built using the latest version of MIRACL.
-If you need to build a Docker images based on a specific version of MIRACL, do the following:
+If you need to build a Docker image based on a specific version of MIRACL, do the following:

 1. Clone the MIRACL repository and navigate to the MIRACL folder: